 Bringing together the scientific, technical and conservation treatment domains of practice, the Grimwade Centre investigates conservation methods and materials, their ageing and application properties as well the novel use of analytical instrumentation to develop new knowledge in cultural materials conservation.
-At the Grimwade Centre have access to advanced microscopy, and UV and IR examination techniques.
+At the Grimwade Centre we have access to advanced microscopy, and UV and IR examination techniques.
 Researchers in the Faculty of Science provide analytical expertise and access to equipment including SEM, FTIR, Raman, PIXE, XRD and XRF.
 Recently the Australian Synchrotron has also been used in the materials characterisation and treatment studies.

 Dr Petronella Nel, Professor Robyn Sloggett, Dr Nicole Tse, Susie Collis

-2015 - Leila Alhagh 'Artistic and literary aspeccts of "Sad kalamih Shah Vilayat (One hundered sayings by Ali)": An analytical study of MUL17 (a manuscript from the Melbourne University Islamic manuscript Collection)', PhD, Prof. Robyn Sloggett, Dr Petronella Nel.
+2015 - Leila Alhagh 'Artistic and literary aspeccts of "Sad kalamih Shah Vilayat (One hundered sayings by Ali)": An analytical study of MUL17 (a manuscript from the Melbourne University Islamic manuscript Collection)', PhD, Professor Robyn Sloggett, Dr Petronella Nel.

-2013 - Emily Noake 'Deteriorating cultural heritage: placing a framework around malignant cellulose nitrate in museum collections', PhD, Dr Petronella Nel.
+2013 - Emily Noake 'Deteriorating cultural heritage placing a framework around malignant cellulose nitrate in museum collections', PhD, Dr Petronella Nel.

-2007-2009 - ARC Discovery Project Grant DP0879758 Archaeological conservation: the development of analysis and assessment protocols for adhesives used on archaeological pottery’, Prof. Robyn Sloggett, Prof Antonia Sagona & Deb Lau.
+2007-2009 - ARC Discovery Project Grant DP0879758 'Archaeological conservation: the development of analysis and assessment protocols for adhesives used on archaeological pottery', Professor Robyn Sloggett, Professor Antonia Sagona and Deb Lau.